peteroupc/peteroupc.github.io/random.md

 Option 1 often applies to games that generate procedural terrain for game levels, since the terrain often exhibits random variations over an extended space.
 Option 1 is less suitable for puzzle game boards or card shuffling, since much less data needs to be stored.

 Suppose a game generates a map with random terrain and shows the player a "code" to generate that map.
 Under recommendation 4, the game&mdash;

 - may change the algorithm it uses to generate random maps, but
 - should use, in connection with the new algorithm, "codes" that can't be confused with "codes" it used for previous algorithms, and
-- should continue to generate the same random map using old "codes" when the user enters them, even after the change to a new algorithm.
+- should continue to generate the same random map using an old "code" when the user enters it, even after the change to a new algorithm.

 <a id=Unit_Testing></a>
 #### Unit Testing